 The History of ECP Therapy

 Here Are Some Facts About The History of ECP Therapy.
 ECP Therapy Has Been Around Since The 1960’s and Is Still a Very Effective Medical Practice Today.
 Call Sterling Heart Care at (716) 221-6097 or Visit Our Clinic At 4330 Maple Rd.
-1st Floor Amherst, NY 14226 Near You to Find Out More About How ECP Therapy Can Help You Take Charge of Your Heart Health.
+1st Floor Buffalo, NY 14226 Near You to Find Out More About How ECP Therapy Can Help You Take Charge of Your Heart Health.

 It is important to understand the The History of ECP Therapy and how it may benefit you.
 ECP Therapy, short for External Counter Pulsation Therapy, is not a new fad in medicine.
 It has been around for decades.
 This proven heart therapy method has been refined over the years, and new applications have been found for it.
 We are proud to offer this alternative heart treatment at Sterling Heart Care.